Wedrix/watchtower/README.md

 ## Symfony

-The documentation for the Symfony bundle is avaiable [here](https://github.com/Wedrix/watchtower-symfony-bundle).
+The documentation for the Symfony bundle is available [here](https://github.com/Wedrix/watchtower-symfony-bundle).
 Kindly view it for the appropriate installation steps for Symfony.

 ## Demo Application